I don’t gamble much, but I’m willing to make a bet with you.

 The British once dominated the world.
 I mean the business world in the 19th century (I’m not talking about when their military entered other countries pillaged and took over.)
 American, Japanese and Korean business later did similar and sought out opportunities to expand into new areas.

 If you’re a business located in Melbourne but consistently get interest from interstate, that should be telling you something.
 It’s a potential opportunity worth investigation.
 Don’t view it as not core business or too difficult.
-In an ever-increasing globalised world, you need to be open to new possibilities.
+In an ever-increasing globalized world, you need to be open to new possibilities.

 First check regions for signs they’re not well serviced by your competitors.
 Again, if your competitors are located or service that area, it might indicate demand from the market.